moose/MooseX-Storage/README.md

 a very flexible and highly pluggable way to serialize Moose classes to a number of different formats and styles.

-## Important Note

-This is still an early release of this module, so use with caution.
-It's outward facing serialization API should be considered stable, but I still reserve the right to make tweaks if I need too.
-Anything beyond the basic pack/unpack, freeze/thaw and load/store should not be relied on.

 ## Levels of Serialization

 There are 3 levels to the serialization, each of which builds upon